 In a bowl set over a double boiler, mix together the mango, lime, sugar, salt and yolks.
 Use a rubber spatula to stir it until it starts to thicken.
 Then stir in the butter.
 Once it is thick, strain the curd.
 You can make this a few days ahead.

-To make the tart, pour the curd into the prepared tart shell and bake at 325°F until the curd is set.
+To make the tart, pour the curd into the prepared tart shell and bake at 325°F until the curd is set (this can take 15-20 minutes for curd that is still warm or up to 35+ minutes for chilled curd).
 Let cool to room temperature, then refrigerate until well chilled.

 To garnish, add the sliced mango, raspberries and cherries.